SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_rgb_led_is31fl3741/README.md

 ## Summary ##

-This project aims to implement a hardware driver interacting with the [IS31FL3741 Adafruit 13x9 PWM RGB LED Matrix](https://learn.adafruit.com/adafruit-is31fl3741) via APIs of GSDK.
+This project aims to implement a hardware driver interacting with the [IS31FL3741 Adafruit 13x9 PWM RGB LED Matrix](https://learn.adafruit.com/adafruit-is31fl3741) using Silicon Labs platform.

 Adafruit RGB LED Matrix is a 13x9 RGB LED matrix breakout.
 It features 117 RGB LEDs, each one 2x2mm in size, in a 13x9 grid with 3mm pitch spacing.
 The IS31FL3741 communicates over I2C and can set each LED element to have 16-bit color by using an 8-bit PWM signal.
 There's an adjustable current driver, so you can brighten or dim the whole display without losing color resolution.
 The module can be tiled side-to-side with others if desired up to 4 boards on the I2C bus.